CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 By contrast, according to Shannon's definition, the amount of information in a message increases as it becomes more unpredictable.
 For example, a short book could contain many sentences with words in new combinations that you had never encountered before.
 When you read the book, you find almost every new statement to be unexpected and surprising.
 According to Shannon, this kind of book contains much more information than the book of As, which has a long message that is entirely expected.

 Shannon's definition also takes the definition of information to an oddly extreme place.
 By definition more random messages have more information,and the ultimate message carrying the most possible information is total randomness ^[this is also why H refers to entropy, which is a physics concept for randomness or disorder in a system].
 One way to conceptualize this is to think of total randomness as containing all possible messages in a system.
-For example, consider Borel's (1913) infinite monkey theorem, which says that a room full of monkeys typing letters on a keyboard for infinity will eventually produce any text, even the works of Shakespeare.
+For example, consider Borel's (1913) infinite monkey theorem [@borelMecaniqueStatiqueIrreversibilite1913], which says that a room full of monkeys typing letters on a keyboard for infinity will eventually produce any text, even the works of Shakespeare.
 So, even though most of the books written by the typing monkeys will be totally incoherent, they are producing all of the possible ways to print letters in books, so in that sense that they are writing all of the books that make sense, and all of the ones that don't ^[as in Borges [Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel)], which according to Shannon, is a lot of information.

 I bring up this last example so you do not equate Shannon's definition of information with the meaningfulness of the stimulus.
 As we dive into the formula next, we will see it is just a single number to describe the amount of randomness in a system.
 If the system was a coin that could transmit one of two messages--heads or tails--then, Shannon's H is simply a measure of how fair or biased the coin is.
 A fair coin is completely random, and transmits the maximal amount of information.
 A biased coin comes up heads or tails more often, is more predictable, and transmits less information.